 (a) Split the check at the teller window at the time of deposit and route any moneys due to third-party providers to an approved trust account, and moneys due it to its general account; or

 (b) Deposit the entire check into the trust account.
 After paying any and all moneys due to third-party providers and insuring that the borrower has received credit for all funds deposited in the trust account, the mortgage broker may transfer excess funds remaining in the individual borrower's subaccount into the mortgage broker's general business bank account.
-This amount must be equal to the fee disclosed on the final HUD-1 Settlement Statement, less any amounts already received by the mortgage broker, and must be duly recorded in the trust subaccount ledger.
+This amount must be equal to the fee disclosed on the applicable settlement statement or final HUD-1, less any amounts already received by the mortgage broker, and must be duly recorded in the trust subaccount ledger.
 The mortgage broker may not transfer moneys from the trust account to its general business bank account before the loan is closed.

 (30) Is the mortgage broker allowed to transfer funds out of the trust account for any reason other than for payment to a third-party provider?
 The mortgage broker may transfer the borrower's funds out of the trust account by check back to the borrower or to any party so instructed in writing by the borrower.
 A mortgage broker, when complying with these rules, may transfer excess trust funds to itself; however, failure to comply with these rules is a serious violation punishable by imprisonment, other penalties, or both as authorized by the act.